Section: Information Technology

 To reduce records storage requirements and associated costs, all records that have no such value to St. John’s are destroyed on a regular basis.
 If a class of records is not referenced in the Records Retention Schedule, it is considered as having no value for retention and is destroyed once the record’s immediate purpose is completed.
 Such records may include the following:

 Destruction of Records Containing Confidential Information: Records are destroyed in a manner that ensures the confidentiality of the records and renders the information unrecognizable.
 The approved methods to destroy records include:

 Disposal of Electronic Media: All external media are sanitized or destroyed in accordance with industry standard compliant procedures.

-Disposal of IT Assets: Department managers coordinates with the IT Department on disposing of surplus property that is no longer needed for business activities.
+Disposal of IT Assets: Department managers coordinate with the IT Department on the disposal of surplus property that is no longer needed for business activities.

-PCI DSS compliance requires that cardholder data is handled uniquely and independently to other data classifications.
-For cardholder data the following requirements are fulfilled:
+PCI DSS compliance requires that cardholder data is handled uniquely and independently of other data classifications.
+For cardholder data, the following requirements must be fulfilled:

 The following are the definitions relevant to the policy:

 St. John’s reserves the right to audit networks and systems on a periodic basis to ensure compliance with this policy.
 Instances of non-compliance must be presented to, reviewed, and approved by the CIO, the Director of Information Security, or the equivalent officer(s).

 All breaches of information security, actual or suspected, must be reported to, and investigated by the CIO and the Director of Information Security.